Analysis | The five reasons Biden explicitly endorsed union elections

 (The overall figure is for workers ages 25 and older.
 For racial and ethnic groups, the numbers are for those 16 and older.)

 There is an important qualifier to those numbers.
 The massive job losses that followed the implementation of efforts to contain the coronavirus last year meant that many lower-paid workers lost their jobs, including in more heavily unionized industries like hospitality.
 But the same pattern held before the pandemic.
-In the four-year period from 2015 to 2019, union members overall had average earnings 19 percent higher than nonunion employees.
+In the five-year period from 2015 to 2019, union members overall had average earnings 19 percent higher than nonunion employees.

 2. Higher wages lower the bar for expanding union membership and raising the minimum wage.